FAQs

 How long are sessions and how often do we meet?

-Standard psychotherapy & educational sessions are 60 minutes.
+Standard psychotherapy and educational sessions are 60 minutes.
 Many people begin weekly to build momentum, then shift to every other week or less often as things stabilize.
-The length of therapy is individualized and we will talk openly about what feels right for you.
+The length of therapy is individualized, and we will talk openly about what feels right for you.

 Do you offer online therapy or only in person?

 I offer both.
-Sessions are available in person in downtown Grand Junction and online for adults anywhere in Colorado, using secure telehealth.
-Some people prefer one format, some like to mix both depending on schedule and season.
+Sessions are available in person in downtown Grand Junction and online for adults anywhere in Colorado using secure telehealth.
+Some people prefer one format, and some like to mix both depending on schedule and season.

 What is your approach to trauma and painful experiences?